“There is a child who needs to be rescued,”

 To the partygoers

-It was Zelda after all, so they slipped rubies from their necks
+It was Zelda after all, so they slipped rubies from their

 For Zelda’s bizarre soup